- Chart

 Major Acquisitions

-- Strategic Rationale: To expand its electric utility service territory and customer base in Minnesota.
+- Strategic Rationale: To expand its metal fabrication capabilities and serve a broader industrial customer base within its manufacturing segment.

 Growth Trajectory and Initiatives